Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ### 1. Setting Up Edge Devices

-Finding and using a real IoT device is sometimes diffucult that is why we will use Azure VM instead.
+Finding and using a real IoT device is sometimes difficult that is why we will use Azure VM instead.

 Please follow the instructions in this tutorial to [deploy Azure IoT Edge runtime on Azure Linux VM](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-linux "deploy Azure IoT Edge runtime on Azure Linux VM").

 ### 2. Azure Function on IoT Edge

-Next, we will deploy our first Azure Function that will be responsilbe for monitoring machines temperature.
+Next, we will deploy our first Azure Function that will be responsible for monitoring machines temperature.
 For that step follow the tutorial for [deploying Azure Function to IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-function "deploying Azure Function to IoT Edge").
 You can find all required assets for this function in the folder [Temperature Filter Function](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureIoTEdgeFunctions/TemperatureFilterFunction "Temperature Filter Function")

 And the source code the functions is: